santagaz/forcer/README.md

     $(master): forcer deploy

 This command will start deployment recursively searching for sfdc project source folder "src" and using the first found for deployment.

-Please note that "src" folder must contain a valid package.xml file that you intend to use for deployment.
+*NOTE: "src" folder must contain a valid package.xml file intended to be used for deployment.*

 ## Configuration